Degree Fields

 Employment

-Physicists and astronomers hold about 18,000 jobs in the United States.
-Physicists accounted for about 17,000 of these, while astronomers accounted for only about 1,700 jobs.
-Many physicists and astronomers hold faculty positions in colleges and universities.
+Physicists and astronomers hold about 17,100 jobs in the United States.
+Physicists accounted for about 15,600 of these, while astronomers accounted for only about 1,500 jobs.
+In addition, there were about 15,500 physicists employed in faculty positions.
 Those classified as postsecondary teachers are not included in these employment numbers.

-About 38 percent of physicists and astronomers worked for scientific research and development services firms.
-The Federal Government employed 21 percent, mostly in the U.S. Department of Defense, but also in the National Aeronautics and Space Administration (NASA) and in the U.S. Departments of Commerce, Health and Human Services, and Energy.
-Other physicists and astronomers worked in colleges and universities in nonfaculty, usually research, positions, or for State governments, information technology companies, pharmaceutical and medicine manufacturing companies, or electronic equipment manufacturers.
+About 39 percent of physicists and astronomers worked for the scientific research and development services industry, which includes employees of the 36 Federally Funded Research and Development Centers.
+These centers, sometimes referred to as national laboratories, perform a significant amount of basic research in the physical sciences.
+They are funded by government agencies such as the Department of Energy and the Department of Defense, but are administered by universities or private corporations.
+The Federal Government directly employed another 22 percent, mostly in the U.S. Department of Defense, but also in the National Aeronautics and Space Administration (NASA) and in the U.S. Departments of Commerce, Health and Human Services, and Energy.
+Other physicists and astronomers worked in nonfaculty research positions at educational institutions and hospitals.

 Although physicists and astronomers are employed in all parts of the country, most work in areas in which universities, large research laboratories, or observatories are located.